tothlp/dotfiles/README.md

 # tothlp's dotfiles
 :seedling: dotfiles, managed by chezmoi. :house:

-This repo holds some configuration files for my current setup, which are managed by chezmoi across multiple workstations.
+This repo holds some configuration files for my current setup, which are managed by chezmoi across multiple workstations and Codespaces.

-## :wrench: "Automated" Installation
+## :wrench: Automated Installation

 Install chezmoi first, and pull configs from this repo.